ISISComputingGroup/kafka_dae_diagnostics/doc/architectural_decision_records/001_server_structure.md

 simultaneously.

 This approach is simple, but very wasteful performance-wise: all spectra would be being updated constantly, even if no client was interested.
-Initial performance tests showed this approach not to be viable even for modest numbers of spectra.
+The performance of this approach is not viable, even for modest numbers of spectra.

 ### CA Server ({py:obj}`pcaspy`)